County Galway, Ireland

 From 1889 to 1892 there was a James Conboy in the Jersey City directory living or working at 835 Newark Avenue with an occupation of "liquors" and "saloon".

 James Conboy I, died in 1902, most likely in Jersey City, New Jersey but his death certificate has not been located yet.
+He does not appear in the New York City death index.

 He was buried in Holy Name Cemetery with his children: Patrick Conboy (1864-1927) and Margaret Agnes Conboy (1866-1951).
 Also in the grave was Owen McLaughlin (1863-1931) and Margaret and Owen's child: James Aloysius McLaughlin (1892-1964).
 The only people of this first generation to America with identified photographs are Sarah Jane Carr and Katherine Carr.
 In 2013 the cemetery confirmed he was buried on June 8, 1902 and Ralph Funeral Home in New Jersey handled the body.
 He was age 65.